-The Fund Manager reviews the credit concentration of the investment portfolio, depending on the counterparties.
 The Fund is not currently exposed to credit risk within its investment portfolio.
-The cash and cash equivalents balance are deposited with Banque Saudi Fransi, which has an external credit rating from Moody's with a credit quality of A2.
+The cash and cash equivalents balance is deposited with Banque Saudi Fransi, which has an external credit rating from Moody's with a credit quality of A2.